Italy-Adriacost

 Reiherente M., Tufted duck (Aythya fuligula)

 After a restful but cool night (3C.), I set off southwards to Ravenna, to the Po Delta.
-There are a variety of bird-watching opportunities here.
+There are various bird-watching opportunities here.
 It started with "Rosolina Mare".
-Here in the lagoons I expect many flamingos.
+Here in the lagoons, I expect many flamingos.
 That's how it was then.
 In addition to many flamingos, there were reed buntings, chiffchaff, little egrets, various species of gulls, many black-necked grebes all still in their winter plumage, pygmy cormorants and robins.

-After a few hours there at a cozy 21c. after spending some time I made my way further south to the "Torretta Birdwatching Station".
-It was very quiet there.
+After a few hours there at a cosy 21c.
+After spending some time, I made my way further south to the "Torretta Birdwatching Station".
+It was quiet there.
 Saw a Sacred Ibis once, and a couple of Teals.
 That was it.
 I was probably here too early in the year.

 Heilige Ibis, African sacred ibis, (Threskiornis aethiopicus)